 Even if some claim Falabela is a neighboring locality (however today disappeared and not remembered), it is more likely that it is a dialectal expression that means “make it beautiful”, that is, “make trouble”, while certainly the Citadella is the oldest district of La Spezia.

 The verses are written in a strict and genuine dialect; the small poem tells that Batiston returns home after spending many years in California and is saddened to see the suffering of some workers who, dirty and hungry, after work, rest lying on the ground, under the arcades of via Chiodo.
 From this description starts a commiseration towards those who sweat and who, as a reward, lead a life of beggars, and a decisive attack against the authorities is not spared:

 che bersègia a povea gente?…

-(Who are you with, gentlemen, / who gain weight in doing nothing / do you see these pains / which afflict the poor people?)
+(Who are you with, gentlemen, / who get fat in doing nothing / do you see these pains / that afflict poor people?)

-In 1866 it was no small matter to express oneself with such harshness in public events.
-These are heavy observations on a city that – at the time – was changing its skin under the pressure of the construction of the Arsenale.
+It must be admitted that in 1866 it was not a trivial matter to express oneself with such bright tones in public events.
+These are heavy observations on a city that – at the time – was changing its skin under the pressure of the construction of the Arsenal.

-Batiston represents the spirit of the last authentic La Spezia local people, who no longer recognized their city and who quickly see their world die.
+The Batiston represents the spirit of the last authentic La Spezia, who no longer recognizes his city and sees his world die rapidly.